luketn/mongodb-intro-workshop/part-3-data-modelling/README.md

 When a user clicks one of the news items on the home page to view the detail, a second call would be made by the client to fetch the individual news document by its ID.

-Thinking further about the news document structure itself, you would prefer that the document contained everything needed to display the news to the user, however care should be taken that the document doesn't grow indefintely and slow over time.
+Thinking further about the news document structure itself, you would prefer that the document contained everything needed to display the news to the user, however care should be taken that the document doesn't grow indefinitely and slow over time.
 For example, the news may have a 'like' feature, which allows users to like the news story.
 You might not want to store the details of every like that occurred within the document, preferring a count which increments when likes are added and decrements when they are removed:

 news collection document:
 ```json